bankchiugo/bankchiugo/README.md

 # 👩‍💻 Meet me...
 Bank is an economics graduate with a love for numbers, a curiosity for tech, and a dream of turning data into magic.
 Once upon a time, I wanted to work in an oil company—because why not mix childhood dreams with a name like Bank?

-## Fun
+## Dream
-Passionate about making a difference, I also dream of tackling homelessness and poverty in Nigeria—because changing the world sounds like a fun challenge.
+Passionate about making a difference, I also dream of tackling homelessness and poverty in Nigeria—because changing the world is crucial to driving positive social change.

+## Fun time
 When I'm not crunching numbers, I am reading novels, watching motivational movies, and wondering if my next big idea will make me the Elon Musk of techology and welfare economics.

 <!-- Closing motivational quote -->